A second-order accurate implicit difference scheme for time fractional reaction-diffusion equation with variable coefficients and time drift term: Conclusion

 \section{Conclusion}

-\quad \ Two steady implicit finite difference schemes combined with Alikhanov's new $L2-1_{\sigma}$ formula are considered for solving the 1D and 2D time fractional reaction-diffusion equations with variable coefficients and time drift term.
-The unconditional stability and convergence of the schemes in $L_{2}$-norm are derived by the discreted energy method, and the convergence orders of our obtained schemes are two both in time and space, even under $L_{\infty}$-norm.
-Four numerical experiments are reported to verify the theoretical results, which reflect that the schemes indeed have second order accuracy in both time and space.
-In the future work, the higher accurate interpolation approximation to a nonlinear time and space fractional reaction-diffusion equation with variable coefficients will be taken into account.
+Two implicit finite difference schemes combined with Alikhanov's $L2$-$1_{\sigma}$ formula are considered for solving both 1D and 2D time fractional reaction-diffusion equations with variable coefficients and time drift term.
+The unconditional stability and convergence of the schemes in $L_{2}$-norm are derived by the discreted energy method, and the convergence orders of our obtained schemes are two both in time and space, even under maximum norm.
+Two numerical experiments are reported to verify the theoretical results, which reflect that the schemes indeed have second order accuracy in both time and space.
+Considering that sometimes the linear system (\ref{eq3.5}) may be ill-conditioned, two preconditioned CG methods and AGMG are adopted for solving (\ref{eq3.5}), and numerical results are displayed in Example 3.
+In the future work, the higher-order interpolation approximation to a nonlinear time and space fractional reaction-diffusion equation with variable coefficients will be taken into account.